SwedbankPay/developer.swedbankpay.com/gift-cards/index.md

 ## Prerequisites

 * An agreement which includes Swedbank Pay Payments.
-* Credentials (Merchant Access Token) from Swedbank Pay retrieved from Swedbank Pay Admin.
+* Gift Card Credentials from Swedbank Pay retrieved from the Swedbank Pay Admin
+* (VAS CAM).

 ## Implementation